godotengine/godot-docs/tutorials/asset_pipeline/exporting_for_web.rst

 Export options
 --------------

-Turning on **Debugging Enabled** when exporting will display a debug output below the canvas, displaying JavaScript and engine errors.
+Turning on **Debugging Enabled** when exporting will, in addition to enabling various debug features of the engine, display a debug output below the canvas, displaying JavaScript and engine errors.
 If controls are enabled as well, display of this output can be toggled.
+You can also use the browser-integrated developer console, usually opened with the F12 key, which often shows more information, including WebGL errors.

 **Memory Size** is fixed and must thus be set during export.
 Try using no more than necessary to strain users' browsers as little as possible.